-The Lawrence R. Ge's Marine Center opened in 1984 and offers job entry-level training in a variety of marine trades, as well as courses in the repair, operation and maintenance of recreational boats, and courses for the professional preparation of captains and mates.
+The Lawrence R. Geis Marine Center opened in 1984 and offers entry-level job training in a variety of maritime trades and aircraft airframe repairs trades, as well as courses in the repair, operation and maintenance of recreational boats and courses for the professional preparation of captains and mates.

-The facility is located on the St. Johns River at 6935 Evergreen Avenue, five miles north of Downtown Campus, in addition to classroom and laboratory space, the center includes a 600-foot dock with a 200-foot F-pier, floating finger piers and a boat ramp.
+The facility is located on the St. Johns River at 6935 Evergreen Avenue, five miles north of Downtown Campus.
+In addition to classroom and laboratory space, the center includes a 600-foot dock with a 200-foot T-pier, floating finger piers and a boat ramp.

-The center is named for the rate Rear Admiral Lawrence R. Geis, who capped a distinguished Navy career by serving as Commander, Fleet Air Jacksonville.
-Upon retirement from the Navy, he was special assistant to the president of FCCJ and in that row was instrumental in the development of the marine center.
+The center is named for the late Rear Admiral Lawrence R. Geis, who capped a distinguished Navy career by serving as Commander, Fleet Air Jacksonville.
+Upon retirement from the Navy, he was special assistant to the President of FCCJ and in that role was instrumental in the development of the Marine Center.